 On this page you can perform the following actions:

 - Create custom metrics at the top by clicking on the + sign:Select the field you want to measure and the calculation type.
 The available calculation options are SUM and AVG:

-- Create a filter to see data for a specific date range or filter by other fields included in the object selected for the value stream map.
-You can choose the visibility of the filter and make it available to you only or to all users:
+Create a filter to see data for a specific date range or filter by other fields included in the object selected for the value stream map.
+Applying a filter will automatically adjust the standard and custom metrics:

 - Click on Edit Details at the top right corner to edit your value stream map.